Been networking much lately? The people you meet could be your next employee.

 “These findings track well with actual outcomes,” Monika Morrow, senior vice-president of career management at Right Management, said.
 “It turns out that face-to-face contact is how more than half of our candidates find new employment based on firm data for the past five years.”

-One in five (22%) job seekers think their next position will come from a posting on an Internet job board.
+One in five (22 per cent) jobseekers think their next position will come from a posting on an Internet job board.

 “Nowadays job searches may begin through social networks such as LinkedIn, Twitter or Facebook.
 By itself, however, job boards are about half as effective in actual circumstances, just as the individuals surveyed anticipate,” Morrow said.